posva/nuxt--vuefire-example-blaze-plan/README.md

 ## Logs

 You will find more information in the logs of the functions, accessible from the Firebase Console.
+Note you might want to set the `CONSOLA_LEVEL` _environment variable_ to 5 in your deployment to enable debug logs.

 ### Automatic Deployments on GitHub